detillman/bcl11a_macklis_2022/README.md

 To turn raw files into processed files, use the scripts in bcl11a_fastqs_to_counts_and_variants, following the instructions in workflow.txt.

-An R project with markdowns for data analysis and visualization of processed files is in bcl11a_analysis_and_visualization.
+An R project with markdown and miscellaneous files for data analysis and visualization of processed files is in bcl11a_analysis_and_visualization.

 Refer to our publication for additional information: